StevenLwcz/StevenLwcz.github.io/_posts/2025-05-24-Searching-Memory-With-GDB-With-The-Help-Of-Convenience-Variables:-Part-2.md

 ### Creating Our Script

 Here we simply create our desired convenience variables from the regions dictionary.
-The only little trick we do here is merge data and bss into one area since they are contigous in memory.
+The only little trick we do here is merge data and bss into one area since they are contiguous in memory.

 ```python
 gdb.set_convenience_variable("text_start", int(regions[".text"][0], 16))